morphuslabs/sudocker/README.md

 ----------

 Escalating privileges without consent is illegal.
-It is the user's responsibility applicable laws.
+It is the user's responsibility to obey applicable laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 [intended feature]: https://github.com/docker/docker/issues/9976